-This website will provide you with the historical background to the Parole Commissioners, information about who the Parole Commissioners are and the legislative framework within which they work.
+This website will provide you with information about who the Parole Commissioners are, the legislative framework within which they work and how the parole process works.

-The Parole Commissioners are an independent body who make decisions on the release and recall of all life sentence and public protection sentence prisoners in Northern Ireland.
-They also make decisions on the recall and further release of determinate custodial sentenced prisoners.
+The Parole Commissioners are an independent body of experienced people who make decisions on the release and recall of all life sentence and public protection sentence prisoners in Northern Ireland.
+They also make decisions on the recall and further release of determinate custodial sentenced prisoners who have been sentenced to 12 months or more.

-The Parole Commissioners replace the Life Sentence Review Commissioners, the previous body that existed for that purpose.
+The Parole Commissioners replaced the Life Sentence Review Commissioners, the previous body that existed for that purpose.

 Legal representatives attendance at Parole Hearings